zgompert/TimemaFusion/README.md

 [LDplot.pdf](https://github.com/zgompert/TimemaFusion/files/7507543/LDplot.pdf)).
 In brief, LD is elevated in the C allele relative to the RW allele across the SV region, and especially at the boundaries.
 This is consistent with selection favoring the C allele or with less recombinatino within C than within RW, but still doesn't demonstrate conclusively the nature of the SV.
 See [knulliDepthLD.R](knulliDepthLD.R).

 I used the eigenvalues from a PCA in 100 SNP windows along chromosome 11 (scaffold 500) as an alternative approach to determine the SV boundaries (but not types).
 The eigenvalues increase when you hit the SV as the first PC explains more of the total variation (this excludes BCTURN to avoid confounding from actual structure).
 I then fit a HMM to precisely define the boundaries.
 This with done in `R` with `HiddenMarkov` version (1.8.13).
 See [defineBounds.R](defineBounds.R) for details.
 The HMM identified a single, continuous elevated eigenvalue region from 13,093,370 43,606,674.
 I will use this as the SV bounds for now at least.

+With the latest alignments between *T. knulli* and (i) *T. cristiane* or *T. chumash*, I think we can be confident that this is an inversion.
+At minimum, the individual we sequenced is inversted relative to these species with the inversion corresponding precisely to the PCA SV signal.
+I still need to figure out whether the inverted allele is the RW or C allele and try to date the inversion.

 ## LD for refugio versus hwy154